pitt-rnel/pylsb/README.md

 # pyrtma
 RTMA client written in python with no external dependencies.
 Supports the most used features only.

+**This project is under active development and experimentation.
+Do not use in production until a stable release has been issued.**

 ## Install
 From root directory of the repo:
 ```shell